 This can prove particularly important if you have short-term requirements - if you need specialist skills to complete a one-off project or additional staff to meet a seasonal spike in demand, for example.

-Temporary hiring is a good way to acquire the skills you need quickly and keep your human capital costs under control, but some HR managers might have concerns that using flexible staff will mean they have less control over their workforce.
+Temporary hiring is a good way to acquire the skills you need quickly and keep your labour costs under control, but some HR managers might have concerns that using flexible staff will mean they have less control over their workforce.

 Traditional recruitment and induction of permanent staff gives you the time to engage and build relationships with employees.
 You can work with new recruits to ensure they’re familiar with how the company works and what will be expected of them in their role.

-You can also minimise risk by working with an experienced staffing partner offering in-depth knowledge of your sector and the local labor market.
+You can also minimise risk by working with an experienced staffing partner offering in-depth knowledge of your sector and the local labour market.

-The way people and businesses work is changing all over the world.
-If you want to keep up with fast-moving trends in talent acquisition and workforce expectations, you need to be prepared to change how you find and hire workers.
+The way people and businesses work are changing all over the world.
+If you want to keep up with fast-moving trends in talent acquisition and workforce expectations, you must be flexible in how you attract and hire employees.

 stay up to date on the latest recruitment and labour market news, trends and reports.